git4nm/AirWallex_CodeChallege/README.md

 ## Perform following Steps for test execution
   ### Executeing Test cases
-  1. Run "ExecuteTests.bat" file (located in the dowloaded project folder)
+  1. Unzip the folder "ExecuteTests.zip" (located in the dowloaded project folder)
+  2. Run "ExecuteTests.bat" file
-  2. The batch file will ask API URL to execute test cases
+  3. The batch file will ask API URL to execute test cases
-  3. Pass Root URL (For example:http://preview.airwallex.com:30001)
+  4. Pass Root URL (For example:http://preview.airwallex.com:30001)
-  4. Hit Enter
+  5. Hit Enter

 ## After Execution
-   1. Once the test cases are executed navigate to the project folder <br>
+   1. Once the test cases are executed navigate to the project folder
-   2. Open folder "Results" in it <br>
+   2. Open folder "Results" in it
-   3. Open the file 'TEST-TestCustomerBankDetails.xml' <br>
+   3. Open the file 'TEST-TestCustomerBankDetails.xml'
-   4. First line in this file tells number of test cases Pass and Fail <br>
+   4. First line in this file shows total number of test cases and failed test cases
    5. Text files generated in Results folder are the files with name of failed test cases and its details.

    Note: Re-executing test cases will override the files in 'Results' folder

 ## Defects Reported